acozzette/BUSE/README.md

 `struct buse_operations` (declared in `buse.h`) with function pointers that define the behavior of the block device, and set the size field to be the desired size of the device in bytes.
-Then call `buse_main` and pass it a pointer to this struct. `busexmp.c` is a simple example example that shows how this is done.
+Then call `buse_main` and pass it a pointer to this struct. `busexmp.c` is a simple example that shows how this is done.

 The implementation of BUSE itself relies on NBD, the Linux network block device,